time-rs/time/README.md

 The time crate is guaranteed to compile with any release of rustc from the past six months.
 Optional feature flags that enable interoperability with third-party crates (e.g. rand) follow the policy of that crate if stricter.

-As the annual Rust survey has shown that an overwhelming majority of users do not use old versions of rustc, little effort will be made to maintain compatibility.
-This allows for catering to the most users possible in a reasonable time frame.

 ## License